 Plaza de Armas is located in the city.
 People buy assorted dried fruits and little sweets made from pecans there.
 The Municipal Palace, The statue of Jose de San Martin and the mansion he lived in, surround the Plaza.
 Other major building in Pisco is the baroque Iglesia de la Compania, begun in 1689.
 It features a gold-leaf altarpiece and carved pulpit.
 Close to the town, off the road to Ayacucho, is the large, well-preserved Tambo Colorado (famous Inca site).

-The city was very close the epicenter of an 8-magnitude earthquake that struck south-central Peru in August 2007.
-Media reported 80% of Pisco's buildings were destroyed (including 58581 houses).
+The city was very close the epicentre of an 8-magnitude earthquake that struck south-central Peru in August 2007.
+Local media reported 80% of Pisco's buildings were destroyed (including 58581 houses).
 The dead toll was 519, plus 1366 injured.

 Pisco cruise terminal